Dar es Salaam Region: Districts

 Dar es Salaam City Council is led by a mayor and an executive director/city director.
 Waste Management and Sanitation, Engineering and Fire Services, Urban Planning, Transportation, Environment, Health, and Finance and Administration are all under the control of the city director.
 Kinondoni, Ilala, and Temeke are the three municipalities/districts within the city government.
 A District Commissioner oversees each district.
 The city council is a democratic institution and is in charge of developing the city's strategic framework and drafting city legislation.

 Each municipality is represented by a council, which is led by a Mayor and an Executive Director.
 The Minister of Regional Administration and Local Government appoints and holds accountable three municipal directors.
-Ward and subward (Mtaa) leaders, as well as villages (vijiji) and hamlets (vitongoji) in some places, are appointed by and accountable to the Municipal Director at the lowest administrative levels.
+Ward and sub-ward (Mtaa) leaders, as well as villages (vijiji) and hamlets (vitongoji) in some places, are appointed by and accountable to the Municipal Director at the lowest administrative levels.

 Property taxes, local service levies, advertisement and billboard levies, market fees, grants, donations, government subsidies, and community contributions are among the key sources of funding.
 The Procurement Act and the Public Finance Management Act provide instructions on the use and reporting of public funds.
 Previously, financial responsibility was hampered since various regulations applied to different companies and was narrowly focused on expenditure control.

 In the year 2000, the city council decentralized its functions into three municipalities: Kinondoni, Ilala, and Temeke.

 Municipalities now have complete policy and legislative implementation authority.
 Planning and management were done collaboratively.

 Dar es Salaam Region is divided into five administrative districts, four of which are governed by municipal councils that are affiliated with the city's suburbs or wards.

 Education and health

 Education

 As of 2022, there were 987 schools in Dar es Salaam Region, 663 of are primary schools and 324 are secondary schools.
-The University of Dar es Salaam, the University College of Lands and Architectural Studies, the Open University of Tanzania, the International Medical and Technological University, and the Hubert Kairuki Memorial University in Mikocheni are the city's five universities.
+The University of Dar es Salaam, the Ardhi University, the Open University of Tanzania, the International Medical and Technological University, and the Hubert Kairuki Memorial University in Mikocheni are the city's five universities.

 Health

 In terms of healthcare facilities, as of 2022 Dar es Salaam Region is home to 4 national hospitals, 38 hospitals, 58 health centers and 436 clinics.
-Dar es Salaam is served by Lugalo Hospital, Mwananyamala Government Hospital, Mnazi Mmoja Hospital, Amana Hospital, and Muhimbili Referral Hospital.
+Dar es Salaam is served by Lugalo Hospital, Mwananyamala Government Hospital, Mnazi Mmoja Hospital, Amana Hospital, and Muhimbili National Hospital.
 The Health Sector Reform Programme (HSRP) improved public-private collaboration in health-care delivery.
 Dar es Salaam currently has 24 privately owned and registered laboratories, 489 registered medical stores, 400 registered pharmacies, and over 100 unregistered medical stores and laboratories.